InterShare/.github/profile/README.md

 ## How it will work in the future

 While InterShare currently works as C# .NET Application.
 It is only temporary.
-The plan is to rewrite the SMTS-Protocol in Rust and use FFI wrapper, to write native apps per platform.
+The plan is to rewrite the SMTS-Protocol in Rust and use the FFI to write native apps per platform.

 - Swift for macOS, iOS
 - Rust as GTK App for Linux